aboutcode-org/scancode-toolkit/docs/source/cli-reference/synopsis.rst

 Installation
 ------------

-Scancode-Toolkit installation can be done by downloading ScanCode as an application, which is recommended generally.
-For users who wish to use ScanCode as a library, it can be installed via ``pip``, the default Python Package Manager.
-Refer the following sections for detailed Instructions on the each of the Installation Methods.

-- :ref:`app_install`
-- :ref:`pip_install`
+See the following for the installation guide:

-- :ref:`source_code_install`
+- :ref:`newcomer_install`

 .. _synopsis_quickstart: